sysdiglabs/agent-ansible-collection/docs/decisions/adr-0001-release-process.md

 This repository is new, and as such has not had a formal release process defined.
 In order to achieve predictable, reliable releases, the following will need to be defined:
-* How to indicate a Release
 * Release Cadence
 * Branching Strategy
 * Release Candidate Process

 ## Decision
-### How to indicate a Release
-Releases will be indicated by placing a tag containing the release's version number on the desired commit.
-Tags will follow [semantic versioning](https://semver.org/).
-This process will hold true for any release type; major, minor, or hotfix.
-Those tags can then be checked out, built, and published to the Ansible Galaxy.
 ### Release Cadence
 #### Regular Releases
 The Ansible Collection will be release at the same time as the Sysdig Agent.